-The AQA course we follow has a strong scientific and statistical basis, but also requires and strong command of language, and the ability to analyse information critically and make inferences.
+The AQA course we follow has a strong scientific and statistical basis, but also requires a strong command of language, and the ability to analyse information critically.
 We therefore recommend candidates have at least a 6 in Double Science, Mathematics, English Language and English Literature.